AmirAynede/LB2-project-Group-1/README.md

 ## 1. Data Collection 📥
 **Objective:** retrieve positive and negative datasets of eukaryotic proteins from UniProtKB.
-The full description of the procedure can be found in the [README.md](data_collection/README.md) of the data_colection foler.
+The full description of the procedure can be found in the [README.md](data_collection/README.md) of the data_colection folder.

 ### Workflow
   | Section | Title |